uswds/uswds-site/_posts/2021-03-01-improving-emergency-response.md

 ## How we created components

 After a few weeks of research and user interviews, we used themes and insights from those interviews to generate and gather over 60 component and pattern ideas.
 We then conducted a prioritization workshop where design, engineering, product, and stakeholders worked collaboratively to understand the effort and value of each idea.
-Honing in on easy wins and strategic initiatives, we prioritized the components in the [sprint backlog](https://github.com/orgs/uswds/projects/5) and started creating them.
+Honing in on easy wins and strategic initiatives, we prioritized the components in the [sprint backlog [github.com]](https://github.com/orgs/uswds/projects/5) and started creating them.

 Additionally, we outlined a component creation process to ensure each component was thoroughly researched, iterated on, and emerged from a highly collaborative process, including getting feedback from customers and other stakeholders.

-For every component, we conducted a landscape analysis, created low- and high-fidelity designs, built prototypes, drafted and refined guidance, conducted accessibility reviews, and solicited feedback from the [USWDS community]({{ site.baseurl }}/about/community/) and Digital.gov’s [user experience community](https://digital.gov/communities/user-experience/).
+For every component, we conducted a landscape analysis, created low- and high-fidelity designs, built prototypes, drafted and refined guidance, conducted accessibility reviews, and solicited feedback from the [USWDS community]({{ site.baseurl }}/about/community/) and Digital.gov’s [user experience community [digital.gov]](https://digital.gov/communities/user-experience/).

 ## What’s next?